CypherCrow/Amica.ai/README.md

 # Amic.ai

-This is a website for practing application security and offensive attacks.
+This is a website for experimenting with the MEAN stack, and practing application security and offensive attacks.
 Run this with ethical reasons.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.